davidfine/old-art-projects/README.md

 old-art-projects
 ================

 Various wacky interactive art projects.
+Not all code I'm proud of.